Product

 7. Look After Your Team

 Your products are only as good as your team.
+Employee retention refers to an organization's ability to keep its best talent engaged and committed, reducing costly turnover.
 This may not seem like the most obvious tactic in learning how to handle competition in business.
 However, you can also keep your team productive by keeping them happy.

 It may not be necessary to get everyone a beanbag chair or to have some kegs on tap as many companies think.
 Listen to your team when they tell you what they need to be happy, not what trends think they need.